 Our internal linking tool allows you to create valuable links to all pages of your website, which will help these pages to rank in Google.

 And even that might be a bit technical.
 In your keyword research you should focus on customer lingo first: how do people call your product?
 Find the right keywords and start writing.
 Want to learn more about keyword research?
-Take our SEO copywriting course for more insights.
+Take our keyword research training course for more insights.

 Setting up the menu and site structure